stevenjacobson1/ASUG-AI163/exercises/ex1/ex1-test-action-project.md

-# Exercise 1 - Test an Action Project
+# Ex.
+1 - Test an Action Project

 ## ⚙️ Understand the Action Project